lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ## Going further

-* Read Michael Nielson's excellent book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)
+* Read Michael Nielsen's excellent book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)
 * Implement your own neural network.
 [See my implementation in Python](https://github.com/lgraesser/NeuralNetwork) for an example.
 * Check out [my blog](https://learningmachinelearning.org/) for links to more resources on neural networks.
 I update it on a regular basis.